ElectronicStructureLibrary/flook/README.md

 @include exp_flook.lua

+## Contributions, issues and bugs ##

+I would advice any users to contribute as much feedback and/or PR to further maintain and expand this library.

+Please do not hesitate to contribute!

+If you find any bugs please form a [bug report][issue].

+If you have a fix please consider adding a [pull request][pr].

 ### Thanks ###

 First, I owe [Harald Klimach](https://bitbucket.org/haraldkl) a big thanks for the creation of [aotus] for the Lua-Fortran embedment.

-Second, I thank James Spencer for help regarding the [aotus] API.
+Second, I thank [James Spencer](https://github.com/jsspencer) for help regarding the [aotus] API.

 Third, I thank [ESL] for hosting a workshop for me to participate and create the initial release.